Foreign Investment Research Tips

-- To find journal articles, use Wilson's Index to Legal Periodicals and the Index to Foreign Legal Periodicals.
-You may access those indexes from the Diamond Law Library's Electronic Resources Web Page.
+- To find journal articles, use the various indexes provided by our Electronic Resources drop-down menu - available from the Diamond Law Library's Electronic Resources Web Page.
 To find indexes and journals for business resources, go to the Business and Economics Databases Page.

 - To find foreign legal sources use Reynolds and Flores' Foreign Law Guide.
-You may access this guide from the Diamond Law Library's Electronic Resources Web Page, or use it in print (Reference K38 .R49 1989).
+You may access this guide from the Diamond Law Library's Electronic Resources; Foreign Law Databases drop-down menu.

 - WorldTradeLaw.net.
 Searchable full texts of the WTO and NAFTA agreements, GATT panel reports, WTO panel and appellate reports and arbitration decisions and NAFTA Chapter 20 panel reports.
 Subscribers also have access to WTO Dispute Settlement Commentary Service, Subject-Matter pages and a WTO Case-Law Index.
 Access to this fee-based portion of the database is available for the Columbia University campus by IP address.
 Proxy service is available for members of the Law School community.

 Browsing Our library shelves

 Due to space shortage, we cannot support any longer research serendipity through shelf browsing.
 However, you may want to remember that sources on trade regulation are classified under the LC call number KF 1601-1668, and can be found on the 4th floor.